 In general, ECs are long, flat cells around 5-10m in radius and 1-2m wide [6].

-2.2
+2.2 Ageing

 An important factor that contributes to pro-atherosclerotic changes to the endothelium is ageing [7].
 The number of times an EC can divide is limited, and once reached the cell goes into growth arrest, known as senescence [8].
 This is due to the shortening of the ECs telomeres (the end parts of DNA) by 50-200 base pairs each time the cell proliferates.
 Once these telomeres are shorter than a critical length, the cell becomes senescent.
 The number of times a cell can proliferate is known as the Hayflick Limit, and for normal ECs is around 50 [9].